haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 _**Note**_ that in this example we use relative paths to define input files and output folder.
 However it is preferable to use the full paths instead.

-This workflow begins by creating topologies for the docking partners.
-Rigid body sampling is performed with ambiguous and symmetry restraints, generating 1000 models, from which the top 200 are selected.
-These models then undergo flexible refinement followed by MD refinement in explicit solvent, still maintaining the same ambiguous and symmetry restraints.
-Finally, docking models are clustered via RMSD, with all residues used to calculate RMSD values.
-The top 10 models from each cluster are selected.
-The `caprieval` module is added after each step to simplify model analysis and track the rank of models throughout the docking process.
+This workflow begins by creating topologies for the docking partners (`[topoaa]`).
+Rigid body sampling (`[rigidbody]`) is performed with ambiguous and symmetry restraints, generating 1000 models, from which the top 200 are selected (`[seletop]`).
+These models then undergo flexible refinement (`[flexref]`) followed by MD refinement in explicit solvent (`[mdref]`), still maintaining the same ambiguous and symmetry restraints.
+Finally, the RMSD matrix for docking models is computed (`[rmsdmatrix]`), followed by its clusterisation (`[clustrmsd]`).
+The RMSD values are calculated using the backbone atoms of all residues of each docking partner.
+The top 10 models from each cluster are selected (`[seletopclusts]`).
+The `caprieval` module is added after each step using the crystal structure as a reference to simplify the analysis and track the rank of models throughout the docking process.

 ### Running Haddock3 locally